lionfire/LionFire.Stride.Ultralight/README.md

 # LionFire.Stride

-I have Blazor Server + Ultralig.ht working inside Stride (stride3d.net) game engine.
+I have .NET 5.0 + Blazor Server + Ultralig.ht working inside Stride (stride3d.net) game engine on Windows.
 This repo doesn't have a complete working example (feel free to create one) but contains some key files.

 ![screenshot](screenshots/BrowserAndStride.png "Blazor Server in Stride")